 - Transparent channel routing (retail vs mail vs specialty) to reduce surprises and leakage

-- Screening intake completion and documented clinical review
+- Screening intake with documented clinical review

 - Photo documentation of a suspicious lesion with next-step guidance